Hans von Borsody

-Hans von Borsody (/de/; 20 September 1929 – 4 November 2013) was a German film actor.
+Hans von Borsody (/de/; 20 September 1929 – 4 November 2013) was an Austrian-German film actor.

 Biography

 He was born in Vienna into an artistic family of Hungarian descent.
-His father Eduard was a film director, his uncle Julius a set designer.
+His father Eduard was a film director, his mother Maria was a violinist and his uncle Julius a set designer.
 His daughter Suzanne is an actress.
 When Borsody was three, his family moved to Berlin and obtained German citizenship.

 He was married to Karin Dittmann, Rosemarie Fendel, Alwy Becker and Heide Keller.

 Von Borsody died in Kiel, aged 84.